 So what are the causes?
 Experts claim that for about 25 percent of couples there is no reason, while in four out of 10 cases, it involves problems with both the man and the woman.

 In women, the most common cause of infertility is problems with ovulation, where an egg isn’t released at all or only during some months and not others.
 Conditions such as polycystic ovary syndrome (PCOS) and thyroid disorders (including underactive and overactive thyroid) can be responsible for problems with ovulation, as can premature ovarian failure (this is when the ovaries stop working before a woman reaches the age of 40).
+Discover how PCOS can affect fertility in our guide.
+You can find out more on our PCOS hub.

 Being very underweight or overweight, or doing excessive amounts of exercise can also affect the hormones required for ovulation.
 Some long-term illnesses can affect ovulation too, including uncontrolled diabetes.